zio/zio-json/README.md

 {"omena":{"bad":false}}
 ```

-We can raise an error if we encounter unexpected fields by using the `@no_extra_fields` annotation on a case class.
+We can raise an error if we encounter unexpected fields by using the `@jsonNoExtraFields` annotation on a case class.

 A popular alternative way to encode sealed traits: